Logo

 Programmes to Centres: Became Livestock and Pest Research Centre.

-Present: Animal Science Research Centre (ASRC) – delivering science-based solutions for sustainable livestock production.
+Present: Animal Science Research Centre (ASRC).

 Our Mission